Soaking Up Wellness in Hot Springs!

 Day 2

-The avocado toast at One Eleven
+The avocado toast at One Eleven was on point. |

 I'd taken Friday off, and Monday was a holiday, so four full days of fun stretched out before me!
 I arose, got ready, did a little packing, and then set out to find breakfast.
-The Capital Hotel, which had been closed for a large portion of the pandemic, has re-opened, so I swung by to enjoy an excellent breakfast in their on-property restaurant One Eleven
+The Capital Hotel, which had been closed for a large portion of the pandemic, has re-opened, so I swung by to enjoy an excellent breakfast in their on-property restaurant One Eleven.

 After a quick walk there from my hotel, I was seated immediately and ordered their delicious avocado toast and fruit bowl, with a large cup of hot coffee.
 As the rising sun streamed in the window by my table, I nibbled breakfast and read my book.
 A perfect start to the day.